Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx8-asymmetric-commits.md

 ### Funding Signed

-Finally, once Bob recieves the `funding_created` message from Alice, he will respond with a `funding_signed` message.
-This message will include **Bob's signature** for **Alice's version of the initial commitment transaction** (Alice's version of the refund transaction).
+Finally, once Bob receives the `funding_created` message from Alice, he will respond with a `funding_signed` message.
+This message will include **Bob's signature** for **Alice's version of the first Commitment Transaction** (Alice's version of the Refund Transaction).
 It's also worth noting that, at this point, we can finally calculate a durable (not temporary) `channel_id`.
-According to BOLT 2, the `channel_id` is "derived from the funding transaction by combining the `funding_txid` and the `funding_output_index`, using big-endian exclusive-OR".
+According to BOLT 2, the `channel_id` is "derived from the Funding Transaction by combining the `funding_txid` and the `funding_output_index`, using big-endian exclusive-OR".

 <p align="center" style="width: 50%; max-width: 300px;">
   <img src="./tutorial_images/sig_exchange_4.png" alt="sig_exchange_4" width="100%" height="auto">